ashish703399/react-md/Webpack.md

 ```

 _Hey webpack compiler, when you come across a path that resolves to a '.txt' file inside of a
 require()/import statement, use the raw-loader to transform it before you add it to the bundle._

-###Plugins
+### Plugin

+Plugins can give loaders more features.
 While loaders are used to transform certain types of modules, plugins can be leveraged to perform a wider range of tasks like bundle optimization, asset management and injection of environment variables.

 Plugins are the backbone of webpack. webpack itself is built on the same plugin system that you use in your webpack configuration!